rdbc-io/rdbc/rdbc-doc/docs/index.md

     converters to be registered at runtime.
 This approach sacrifices some type-safety but at the same time makes it possible to implement wider range of higher-level APIs on top of rdbc.

+## Project status

+Both Scala and Java APIs are now complete.
+More feedback from the community is needed before releasing the first 1.0.0 milestone.

 ## Getting help